yegor256/blog/_drafts/_oss.md

 {% jb_picture_body %}

 Just making a piece of code publicly accessible is not what it takes to call it _open source_ software.
-Actually, it only harms the product and the reputation of its author, if it's open but not ready for _reuse_, which is what [the open source world]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %}) is all about.
+Actually, it only harms the product, and the reputation of its author, if it's open but not ready for _reuse_ (which is what [the open source world]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %}) is all about).
 As [Eric Raymond](https://en.wikipedia.org/wiki/Eric_S._Raymond) said in his famous piece [_The Cathedral and the Bazaar_](https://amzn.to/2FKF9tv), "Good programmers know what to write.
 Great ones know what to rewrite (and reuse)."